mlian031/ragable/deploy.md

   cloudrun: {} # Deploy using Cloud Run.
 Project/Region are defined in Cloud Deploy targets.
 ```

+---

-## Step 3: Create Cloud Deploy Configuration (`clouddeploy.yaml`)
+## Step 4: Create Cloud Deploy Configuration (`clouddeploy.yaml`)

-This file defines the Cloud Deploy delivery pipeline and the target(s).
-Here, we define a single pipeline (`ragable-v2`) with one stage targeting a Cloud Run service named `prod` in the `us-central1` region.
-This target definition now also includes the runtime configuration for the Cloud Run service, such as the service account, environment variables, and secrets.
+This file defines the Cloud Deploy delivery pipeline (`ragable-v2`) and the production target (`prod`).
+The target definition includes the runtime configuration for the Cloud Run service (service account, environment variables, secrets).

 ```yaml
 # clouddeploy.yaml